lkorth/ez-loaders/README.md

 Support
 -------
-EzLoaders is compatible with Android 1.6 - 4.1 thanks to the Android Compatibility Library.
+EzLoaders is compatible with Android 1.6 - 4.2 thanks to the Android Compatibility Library.

 Usage
 -----

 ### Adding the code
-EzLoaders is available in source form and as a JAR in the downloads section.
-Simply place the JAR in your Android projects libs folder or import the source and add your target version of Android as an external JAR for the project.
+EzLoaders is available as an Android library and as a JAR in the downloads section.
+Simply place the JAR in your Android projects libs folder or import the library and add it to your Android project.

 ### Using the code
 When you want to make use of a Loader, your Activity or Fragment should